zama-ai/concrete/docs/core-features/extensions.md

 return %5
 ```

-regardless of the bounds.

-Alternatively, you can use it to make sure a value can store certain integers:
+Alternatively, you can use hints to make sure a value can store certain integers:

 ```python
 @fhe.compiler({"x": "encrypted", "y": "encrypted"})